psyraxaus/Prosim2GSX/memory-bank/progress.md

 - 🔄 Evaluating the performance impact of the event aggregator system under heavy load

 ## Planned Features
+- 📋 Adding more detailed logging for PTT state transitions
+- 📋 Exploring potential improvements to input detection for edge cases
 - 📋 Adding more detailed logging for service state transitions
 - 📋 Exploring potential improvements to error handling for edge cases
 - 📋 Implementing automated testing for core components